On Grid Compressive Sampling for Spherical Field Measurements in Acoustics: Examples and Numerical Investigations

-In this section, we investigate CS recovery using the method developed in this paper for cases \tbf{C1a}, \tbf{C2a}, and \tbf{C3a} as we vary the number of measurements used.
-For each case we compare the actual SW coefficients versus those recovered using CS and the two-step problem in ~\eqref{eq:fourier_problem} and~\eqref{eq:a_b_coef_problem}.
-We look at the total relative error in the recovered partial wave coefficients given by,
+In this section, we investigate CS recovery using the 2DDFT method developed in this paper compared to the continuous Wigner $D$-function approach developed in~\cite{bangunSensingMatrixDesign2020} with $\mu = 0$ functions only (i.e., re-scaled spherical harmonics).
+We do this by using each method to solve for the coefficients in cases \tbf{C1a}, \tbf{C2a}, and \tbf{C3a} as we vary the number of measurements used.
+In particular, we look at the relative error in the recovered partial wave coefficients given by